Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +1000

-- Sportsbooks rate Texas equally compared to the computer rankings, fifth-best in the country.

-- Sportsbooks have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1000.
-Among all teams in the country, that is the 75th-biggest change.
+- Oddsmakers have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1000.
+Among all teams in college basketball, that is the 75th-biggest change.

-- Texas' chances of winning the national championship, based on its odds, are 9.1%.

 Xavier Futures Odds

-- The Musketeers have experienced the 64th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +3500.
+- The Musketeers' national championship odds have jumped from +8000 at the beginning of the season to +4000, the 64th-biggest change among all teams.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.